Siruguppa

-Siruguppa is a town and headquarters of the Siruguppa taluk and second largest city in Ballari district after Hospete carved out of Ballari district of Indian state of Karnataka.
+Siruguppa is a town and headquarters of the Siruguppa taluk and second largest city in Ballari district of Indian state of Karnataka.
+Siruguppa used to be popularly referred to as the “Manchester of Karnataka” due to its numerous cotton mills.

 Etymology

 The name Siruguppa is derived from two Kannada words siri (wealth) and kuppe (hoard/ pile/ heap).
 This region was known for its prosperity during the famed Vijayanagara Empire.

 History

 The history of the region dates back to the Mauryas.
 Inscriptions of king Ashoka are found in the Nittur village of the taluk.
-Tekkalakote which is at 12 km distance from taluk head quarters has shown evidence of prehistoric neolithic rock paintings.The region was subsequently ruled by many famous dynasties like Chalukyas, Vijayanagara Empire.
+Tekkalakote which is at 12 km distance from taluk head quarters has shown evidence of prehistoric Neolithic rock paintings.The region was subsequently ruled by many famous dynasties like Chalukyas, Vijayanagara Empire.

 As a taluk headquarter

 During the British rule, the region around Siruguppa was made a taluk on 1 October 1910 after merging 46 villages from Bellary taluk, 29 from Adoni taluk and 23 from Alur taluk.
 However Siruguppa taluk was abolished on 1 April 1923.
 Once again, on 15 April 1929, 33 villages from Adoni taluk, 7 villages from Alur taluk along with the villages included in the Siruguppa Deputy Tahsildar’s division of Bellary taluk were constituted into a new taluk with Siruguppa as its Headquarters.